Sparkadium/tamawatchyv2/README.md

 V2 Edit: Compatible with V2.
 Coded using claude AI presented by Sparkadium.

-Setting the clock also sets the ESP32 internal clock.
-Reset drifting clock to internal clock with A+C for two seconds.
-If you mess up setting the clock at first, you gotta reset your tamagotchi, holding C (lower left button) for 5 seconds from sleep to boot.
+Reset clock with A+C for two seconds.

 Also it now saves Tama state to NVS instead of RTC do you don't lose your Tama if power runs out.